 A 15-minute version of Wicked Frozen was performed at the 2014 West Village Musical Theatre Festival.
 Later that year and in 2015 a 75-minute edition appeared at the People’s Improv Theatre.
 This incarnation has been arguably over-expanded as at 95-minutes the second half drags.
 Still, Wicked Frozen is high caliber silliness with twists of emotion.

-Wicked Frozen (Sunday evenings through September 2, 2018)
+Wicked Frozen (Extended Sunday evenings through December 30, 2018)

 Write Act Repertory

 St. Luke’s Theatre, 308 West 46th Street, in Manhattan

 For tickets, call 212-239-6200 or visit http://www.wickedfrozen.com